Laiteux/Milky/README.md

 ### User Input

-To make an user choose his settings, there are 3 built-in methods you need to know.
+To make a user choose his settings, there are 3 built-in methods you need to know.

 #### To ask the user for a String input

 ```csharp
 string username = Milky.UserUtils.AskString("Username");
 ```

 #### To ask the user for an Integer input

 ```csharp
 int threads = Milky.UserUtils.AskInteger("Threads");
 ```

 #### To ask the user to make a choice

 ```csharp
 string proxyProtocol = Milky.UserUtils.AskChoice("Proxy Protocol", new string[] { "HTTP", "SOCKS4", "SOCKS5" });
 ```

 ### Custom Statistics

-Custom statistics allows you to store, update/edit and increment a value that you can re-use, display ... anywhere.
+Custom statistics are allowing you to store, update/edit and increment a value that you can re-use, display ... anywhere.

 To create a custom statistic, you have to give it an alias (which will be used to identify it later) and optionally a value (default = 0)
 ```csharp